-- S.2.11 A key characteristic of nuclear power generation is the requirement to safely manage the radioactive waste that is produced by the nuclear power stations.
-The Government believes that it is technically possible and desirable to dispose of new higher-activity radioactive waste in a geological disposal facility and this would be a viable solution and the right approach for managing waste from new nuclear power stations.
-The Government also considers that waste can and should be stored in safe and secure interim storage facilities until a geological disposal facility (GDF) becomes available. - S.2.12 This AoS has considered the arrangements for the management of radioactive waste.
-The findings of this appraisal have helped inform DECC's assessment of waste management and disposal arrangements for the draft Nuclear NPS.
+- S.2.14 Most of the public consultation responses on the site AoS reports related to details of the characterisations of the areas around the potentially suitable sites.
+Any relevant corrections and clarifications have been made in the revised AoS site reports (Annexes A to H) and incorporated into this revised Main AoS Report, including the Non Technical Summary.
+The key revision to the appraisal is consideration of the changes to cumulative effects in the north west of England because of the removal of Braystones and Kirksanton as potentially suitable sites. - S.2.15 A key characteristic of nuclear power generation is the requirement to safely manage the radioactive waste that is produced by the nuclear power stations.
+The Government considers that it is technically possible and desirable to dispose of new higher-activity radioactive waste in a geological disposal facility and that this would be a viable solution and the right approach for managing waste from new nuclear power stations.
+It also considers that waste can and should be stored in safe and secure interim storage facilities until a geological disposal facility (GDF) becomes available.

+S.2.16 This AoS has considered the arrangements for the management of radioactive waste.
+The findings of this appraisal have helped inform DECC's assessment of waste management and disposal arrangements for the revised draft Nuclear NPS.

-S.3 Appraisal of Sustainability (AoS) and Other Assessments
+S.3 Appraisal of Sustainability and other assessments